Inheritance Disputes Solicitors

 Mike Shiers, Partner

-There are a number of ways that you can dispute a will or estate and the best way to find out where you stand is to call our team at Nash & Co; we can advise you on many areas of inheritance such as inadequate provision through the intestacy rules, wills not properly executed including forged wills or those made under duress along with claims regarding lack of mental capacity or lack of knowledge of contents.
-We can also help with disputes that may arise with executors including their replacement along with disputes relating to property, identification and burial.
+There are a number of ways that you can dispute a will or estate.
+The best way to find out where you stand is to call our team at Nash & Co Solicitors.
+We can advise you on many areas of inheritance disputes such as:

-Application for disputing a will does not just apply to spouses, partners and children, there a number of different people who can apply, so if you are in doubt, call us and we can very quickly let you know if you are eligible.
-There are very short time limits in this area of the law, so if you think you may have a claim please contact us sooner rather than later.
-Some cases may be suitable for a No Win-No fee agreement; if not, we will advise you of the likely costs before you commit.
+Application for disputing a will does not just apply to spouses, partners and children – there a number of different people who can apply.
+If you are in doubt, call us and we can very quickly let you know if you are eligible.
+There are short time limits in this area of the law, so if you think you may have a claim, contact an inheritance disputes solicitor sooner rather than later.
+Some cases may be suitable for a No Win-No fee agreement.
+If not, we will advise you of the likely costs before you commit.

-We have a proven track record for getting the best results for our clients, through a personal service delivered by a fully qualified solicitor who will provide you with direct email and telephone access.
+We have a proven track record for getting the best results for our clients and helping them to resolve inheritance disputes without resorting to litigation or court action.
+Our team pride themselves on delivering a thoroughly personal service, with clear and concise communication.
+You can be assured that your case will be handled by a fully qualified solicitor who will provide you with direct email and telephone access and regular updates.